surniaulula/wpsso/readme.txt

 = 3.56.2 =

 (2018/03/24) Fixed a function call in an error message for images that exceed an allowed aspect ratio.
 Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.

-= 3.56.1 =

-(2018/03/18) Fixed the unhide link when notices are dismissed to unhide error and warning notices separately.
-Added dismiss links in notices for images exceeding an aspect ratio and images smaller than a standard requires.